JasonDing9/Blackjack/README.md

 ### Images
 ![A preview of the Blackjack application.](/images/Blackjack1.png "Blackjack Preview 1") Player 1 went bankrupt and was kicked off the table.
 Players 2-7 have finished their turns and it is currently player 8's turn.
+(Player 4 split his hand)

 ![A preview of the Blackjack application.](/images/Blackjack2.png "Blackjack Preview 2")